On this page

 Number of packs smoked per day x Number of years smoked

 Quitting smoking at any stage can slow the progression of the disease and improve overall health.
+It's never too late.

 Other Lung Irritants